Atlas-Lofton/pleat_tree/README.md

 The purpose of my site is to give users the chance to try pre-selected recipes in order of difficulty in order to become better at cooking.
 Users will be given a chance to rate their attempt at the recipe after following the instructions, which will determine if they are allowed to progress to the next recipe.

-Some instructions to get the site working on your machine"
+Some instructions to get the site working on your machine:

-To see the recipes, visit To see the recipes, visit https://api-ninjas.com/api/recipe in your browser and copy the api key provided.
-Creat a .env file in the root directory and write in your api key using this template: apiKey ='-----------'
+To see the recipes, visit https://api-ninjas.com/api/recipe in your browser and copy the api key provided.
+Create a .env file in the root directory and write in your api key using this template: apiKey ='-----------'

 Go to server.js

-in terminal, type npm install express.
-When that is finished, in the terminal, type npm install axios.
-Then type npm install dotenv, then type npm install path.
-Finally, you will need to type npm install --save-dev jest jest-environment-jsdom @testing-library/jest-dom @testing-library/dom to ensure jest will work.
+in terminal, type npm install and let all the packages install.

 ensure package.json reads as follows: